 An automated black-box web security scanner must know the structure of the web service before it can test it.
 This can be difficult with RESTful APIs because not all of them have a web front end that can be examined to learn this structure.

 If the RESTful web service has a Single Page Application (SPA) front-end, you can point the scanner directly to the SPA and scan it.
-The crawler can interact with the front-end application and issue requests like a regular user would.
-This means that the crawl structure identified by the crawler can be used to test the underlying web service for vulnerabilities.
+The crawler interacts with the front-end application and issues requests to the web server end as a regular user would.
+The structure identified by the crawler can be further used to test underlying web services for vulnerabilities.

-The large majority of REST APIs also require authentication, which in most cases is accomplished via an HTTP header passed in each HTTP request.
-Acunetix allows you to define custom headers, which will be used during a crawl or a scan.
+REST APIs usually require the client to authenticate using an API key.
+In most cases, the authentication mechanism is based on an HTTP header passed in each HTTP request.
+With Acunetix, you can define custom headers, which are then used during a crawl or a scan of a published API.

-The final obstacle to REST API security testing is rate limits.
-Rate limits are limits to the number of requests that can be sent imposed by the application during a time window.
-While it is advised that rate-limiting is disabled during a scan, if this is not possible, Acunetix allows throttling scans for requests to be sent at a lower frequency.
-The scan speed may be adjusted from the main Target screen.
+The final obstacle to REST API security testing is rate limiting.
+Rate limits define the maximum number of requests that can be sent in a given time window.
+If you cannot disable rate limiting during a scan, you can throttle Acunetix scans by adjusting the scan speed on the main target screen.